Control Cytokines: A Guide to Fix Lyme Symptoms & The Immune System

 NF-kB Signals for Cytokine Production

 Once the immune cells are stimulated, an intracellular messenger called NF-kB (nuclear factor kappa beta) causes genetic programming for the production of cytokines and the turning on of white blood cells.
 Antioxidants like glutathione, quercetin, and curcumin lower oxidation triggers for NF-kB.
-Supplements, like curcumin also block the function NF-kB.
+Supplements, like curcumin, also block the function of NF-kB.

 Kinase Enzymes